odewahn/docker-jumpstart/overview.md

 The key concepts to remember as you walk through this example include:

 * an *image* is a specific state of a filesystem
-* an image can have *layers* representing specific changes at a point in time
+* an image is composed of *layers* representing changes in the filesystem at various points in time; layers are a bit like the commit history of a git repository
 * a *container* is a running process that is started based on an image
 * you can change the state of the filesystem on a container and commit it to create a new image
 * changes in memory / state are not committed -- only changes on the filesystem [VERIFY THIS!]